1969 Akron Zips football team

 The 1969 Akron Zips football team represented Akron University in the 1969 NCAA College Division football season as an independent.
 Led by ninth-year head coach Gordon K. Larson, the Zips played their home games at the Rubber Bowl in Akron, Ohio.
-They finished the season with a record of 9–1, ranked third in the AP NCAA College Division poll, and outscored their opponents 316–103.
+They finished the season with a record of 9–1, ranked third in the AP small college poll, and outscored their opponents 316–103.